The $2.50 nasi lemak from the HDB block next door was Gregory's idea of that one special $2.50 meal (Photo: Hungrygowhere / I'm a Makan Girl)

 What good, filling dishes can you get for $2.50 and under these days in Singapore?
 We worked our way around the island and found that eating well for cheap is still very possible.
 Read on and eat on

-We’re still going there and probably just happy to be able to still get wantan mee from a stall that has been in operation for more than 60 years.
+We don't complain about how expensive his wantan mee has gotten but rather we're just happy to be able to still get wantan mee from a stall that has been in operation for more than 60 years.

 Yes, the future isn’t rosy because the heavily subsidised hawker rentals of the past will be coming to an end due to aging hawkers and expiring leases.